desecho/ansible-playbook-server-legacy/README.md

 * It only uses root user to simplify things.
 Note: there is still ubuntu user in the VM but it is currently there only because I didn't find a way to get rid of it
 * No CI support
 * Deployment happens manualy.
 It is easy to do but you still have to connect directly to the server and run commands
-* Probably a poor backup solution
+* Questionable backup solution
 * No monitoring (just for cron *will be done soon)
 * There are a few issues which have not been resolved for the moment
     * `provisionall` command does not stop on error so you need to visually make sure there are no red lines on the screen.
-    * some scripts allow you to run the command even if you don't provide the required arguments which may leed to errors and bad stuff might happen
     * Ansible event statuses shows change in places it shouldn't do so sometimes
-    * It restarts the server multiple times while provisioning
+    * It restarts nginx multiple times while provisioning

 [Movies]: https://github.com/desecho/movies
 [Let’s Encrypt]: https://letsencrypt.org/